 What information do I need to file for a tax extension using FileLater?

 Our website will help guide you through the information you’ll need to file for your tax extension.
-In general, you will need your personal information (name, address, Social Security Number) and some data regarding your taxable income.
+In general, you will need your personal information (name, address, Social Security Number) and if you are planning to make an estimated payment to the IRS along with your extension, some data regarding your taxable income.
 Having last year’s tax return on-hand will be helpful during the extension request process.
 If you find yourself stuck during the online application, you’ll be able to save your progress and finish later.

 Does FileLater extend my state income tax deadline, in addition to my federal tax extension?